1314888/Equity/dd.md

 - History of dividend, does it pay during bad times, over a long period
 	- Does it reduce div, increase etc
 - Dividend yield change with stock price ($2 dividend is 20% for $10, and 10% for $20)
--Do not want dividend payout in a high growth company
+- Do not want dividend payout in a high growth company

 ### 2.5d Valuation